j-carson/j-carson.github.io/_posts/2020-11-23-Bokeh-Plot.md

 // for each line
 for (var j=0;j<xs.length;j+=1) {

     // grab the points in line j
     const xj = xs[j]
     const yj = ys[j]

     // if one point in the line is in the selection
     // box select that line

     for (var jj=0;jj<xj.length;jj+=1) {
         const xjj = xj[jj]
         const yjj = yj[jj]

         if ((xjj >= x0) && (xjj <= x1) && (yjj >= y0) && (yjj <= y1)) {
-            // once we match one point, done checking this line new_selection.push(j)
+            new_selection.push(j)
             break
         }

-        else if (xjj > x1) {
-            // lines are in sorted-by-x order, once past end of box
+        // lines are in sorted-by-x order, no need to search past end of the box else if (xjj > x1) {
-            // done checking this line
             break
         }
     }